-The team at Auxano enjoys playing the role of "secret worshipper" when we take a church through our visioning process called the Vision Pathway.
+The team at Pivvot enjoys playing the role of "secret worshipper" when we take a church through our visioning process called for Vision Design.
 We call it a guest perspective evaluation.
-As I[...]
+As I prepare[...]

 The importance of understanding church guests has grown every year as I consult with churches.

-In fact, every month for over a decade, the Auxano team conducts multiple ministry observations during weekend services.
-We call it the Guest Perspective Evaluation.
+In fact, for almost two decades I've conducted ministry observations during weekend services.
+I call it the Guest Perspective Evaluation.
 You might think of it as a "secret worshipper" instead of a "secret shopper."

-The ten mind blowing facts below have been developed over time as we encourage church leaders to invest resources and training into their welcoming system and hospitality ministry.
-These reasons also constitute why I keep this strategic component in Auxano's toolbox.
-While each fact itself may not be that outrageously new, when you put them all together the case for ministry to church guests is clear.
+The ten mind blowing facts below have been developed over time as I encourage church leaders to invest resources and training into their welcoming system and hospitality ministry.
+These reasons also constitute why I keep this strategic component in Pivvot's toolbox.
+While each fact itself may not be that outrageously new, when you put them all together, the case for ministry to church guests is clear.

 [ (Ave. weekly worship attendance) x (.05) x (52)]